Global Communications and Computing

 Kdenlive: The earlier versions seemed to have a driver problem and Settings -> Configure kdenlive -> Playback lists 10 options of Video driver to use as well as an OpenGL tick box.
 Choosing XVideo and ticking the OpenGL box worked fine and gives a smooth preview.
 I have not explored all the other options.
 The latter versions 15.0x and higher seem to be OK wih the default settings.

-I have not used Steam but the same anonymous user, that he had tried running Half-Life2 and Portal but the images were almost black.
+I have not used Steam but an anonymous user emailed me, that he had tried running Half-Life2 and Portal but the images were almost black.
 After trying many suggestions the following link provided the solution http://forums.linuxmint.com/viewtopic.php?f=90&t=155095 namely that libtxc isn't loaded automatically as a dependency, so the textures aren't loading properly.
 So install them by:

 sudo apt-get install libtxc-dxtn-s2tc0 libtxc-dxtn-s2tc0:i386